Roman Catholic Diocese of Harrisburg: Sexual abuse cases

-Bishop Keeler was notified in 1987 of accusations of sexual abuse against Reverend Arthur Long.
+Bishop Keeler was notified in 1987 of accusations of sexual abuse against Arthur Long.
 Keeler also knew that Long had confessed to committing these crimes, but took no action against him.
 After Keeler was appointed Archbishop of Baltimore in 1989, he allowed Long to transfer to the archdiocese.
 After the 2018 Pennsylvania grand jury report was released, with its criticism of how Keeler handled the Long case, the archdiocese reversed plans to name a new school after Keeler.

-In 1994, the diocese received a complaint from a man who said that Reverend Francis Bach had sexually assaulted him in 1969, when the accuser was 13-years-old, on a sleepover on Bach's boat.
-The boy stated that he woke up to Bach kissing and fondling him, then later sodomizing him.
-When the diocese sent Bach away for treatment, he admitted to molesting 14 other boys.
+In 1994, the diocese received a complaint from a man who said that Francis Bach had sexually assaulted him in 1969, when the accuser was 13-years-old, on a sleepover on Bach's boat.
+Bach admitted to molesting 14 other boys.
 Bach voluntarily retired from ministry and was told to spend the rest of his life in prayer and penance.
-In 2002 and 2007, the diocese received similar complaints about Bach from incidents involving other boys in the 1970s.
-Rhoades reported Bach to the police in 2007 and petitioned the Vatican to laicize him, but did not release any information to members of the diocese, fearing a scandal.

-Reverend William Presley from the Diocese of Erie retired in 2000 and moved to Lancaster in the Diocese of Harrisburg.
+William Presley from the Diocese of Erie.
 In April 2002, three individuals from Erie accused Presley of physical and sexual abuse when they were minors between 1963 and 1974.
-The victims said that Presley would punch and slap them as well as force them into sodomy and oral sex.
-When Bishop Donald Trautman of Erie confronted Presley that month, he admitted to sexually abusing the victims.
-Trautman then permanently removed him from ministry.
-In 2006, Bishops Rhoades and Trautman asked the Vatican to laicize Presley.
-In his letter to the Vatican, Rhoades called Presley a "sexual predator" and a danger to the Catholic community.
+Presley admitted to sexually abusing the victims; he was permanently removed from ministry.
+In a 2006 letter to the Vatican, Bishop Rhoades called Presley a "sexual predator."